janik6n/typescript-starter/README.md

 Run the built app with `npm run start`.

+### 🐳 Check container build for issues

+Run `npm run check:container` to check Docker build for issues, without actually building the image. `Dockerfile` is configured so that failing checks will exit with error status.
+See [Build checks | Docker Docs](https://docs.docker.com/build/checks/) for more info.

 ### 🐳 Build as container

 Run `npm run build:container` to build the app as Docker container.
 Multi-stage build is used to minimize the production image size.
 Debian-based image is used to minimize the risk of compatibility issues.